 Education Required to Be a Computer Engineer

-Professional certification for computer engineers is offered through the Institute of Electrical and Electronics Engineers (IEEE).
-Certification serves as a boost for those looking to accelerate their career in the field of computer engineering.
+Voluntary professional certification for computer engineers is offered through the Institute of Electrical and Electronics Engineers (IEEE).
+Certification can serve as a boost for those looking to accelerate their career.
 A bachelor's degree in addition to work experience is required to apply for the exam; a passing score on the written exam qualifies an individual as a Certified Software Development Professional (CSDP).

 Related to Computer Engineer Required Education